 To recap, both ways require the heat of the oil to cook your food, but the main difference is the amount of oil in frying.

 No matter which way that you decide to fry your eggplant, there is no difference in taste.

 What is the Best Oil for Frying Eggplant?

-But other good oils to use are avocado oil and sesame oil.
+Some other good oils to use are avocado oil and sesame oil.
 They are both tasty and are good for frying.
-But they are more costly than olive oil because they come in small bottles and olive oil comes in a larger bottle for basically the same price.
+However, they are more costly than olive oil because they come in small bottles and olive oil comes in a larger bottle for basically the same price.

 Good old Crisco oil tastes good for frying but is not quite as healthy as some of these others.